-“This will allow us to allocate resources and equip the area with public infrastructure,” Cárdenas González said.
+“These actions will allow us to allocate public resources and equip the area with infrastructure,” Cárdenas González said, referring to basic services such as drainage, paved roads, street lighting, and formal water connections.

 Discover more from Riviera Maya News & Events